marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 1. In Exercise 1, you will review and understand the pipeline's source code - also referred to as the pipeline's DSL.

-1. In Exercise 2, you will compile the pipeline's DSL and submit the pipeline's run.
+1. In Exercise 2, you will compile the pipeline's DSL and submit a run of the pipeline.

 1. In Exercise 3, you will author a **Cloud Build** CI/CD workflow that automates building and deploying.